 - 1. The serial connection between the device and the Host PC is broken. - 2.
-The communications properties for the serial connection are incorrect. - 3.
+The communication properties for the serial connection are incorrect. - 3.
 The named device may have been assigned an incorrect Network ID.

-- 1. Verify the cabling between the PC and the PLC device. - 2.
-Verify the specified communications properties match those of the device. - 3.
+- 1. Verify the cabling between the PC and the device. - 2.
+Verify that the specified communication properties match those of the device. - 3.
 Verify that the Network ID given to the named device matches that of the actual device.